Your copyright - or is it?

 You'll find information on the different levels of Creative Commons license available, on the separate tab in this guide - http://libguides.napier.ac.uk/copyright/cc.

 There is an interesting JISC Guide to Creative Commons for Humanities and Social Science Monograph Authors, which contains information useful for all subjects.
+It is probably no longer fully up-to-date, but may still contain useful information.

 Software programmers may wish to use the GNU General Public License or similar if they wish their work to be freely available.
 Again, make sure this does not go against university policy if you want to use such things.